 - Resistance to obtaining approvals or seeking advice.

 The consequence of undue influence can be damaging to you personally and to the University.
 If you think that you are being subjected to undue influence, you should refer to the Conflict of Interest Procedure and seek further advice from your supervisor or Legal and Risk Branch.

 Succumbing to the pressure of undue influence can undermine your position and credibility and can compromise the integrity of University processes.
-You risk being accused of wrongdoing and being subject to formal investigation by the University for misconduct or by the Office of Public Integrity or the Independent Commissioner Against Corruption for maladministration, misconduct or corruption.
+You risk being accused of wrongdoing and being subject to formal investigation by the University for misconduct or by the Independent Commissioner Against Corruption for maladministration, misconduct or corruption.

 If you are the supervisor of someone who declares undue influence involving a foreign national, please note and consider some additional reporting obligations you may both have under the Foreign Influence Transparency Scheme.
 Significant penalties can apply to those who fail to register a relevant relationship.

 Australian Consumer Law (ACL) applies to all of the products and services the University of Adelaide offers, sells or promotes.
 ACL provides protection to consumers by setting rules that all organisations must observe when doing business.
 These rules are also relevant to any form of engagement the University has with students, as consumers of education services, and may extend to other individuals, contractors and businesses too.

 - Get what they reasonably expect and have paid for

 - Are not taken advantage of

 - Receive fair terms in any agreed arrangement

 - Are protected when the product or service does not meet the standard or quality promised.